solislemuslab/bioklustering/readme.md

 # Usage

 BioKlustering is browser-based (preferably Google Chrome), and thus, no installation is needed.
-Users simply need to click on the following link: xxxx.
+Users simply need to click on the following link: xxxxx.

 More details are available in the documentation: [DOCS.md](https://github.com/solislemuslab/bioklustering/blob/master/DOCS.md).